Nursing: Part-Time Evening/Weekend BSN, BSN

 A completed application consists of:

-- Official College Transcripts (signed by Registrar and sent in a sealed envelope) mailed to:
+- Official paper transcripts (signed by Registrar and sent in a sealed envelope) may be mailed to:

 2755 Station Avenue